 Milk

-This strawberry turnover recipe really is so easy to make.
+This strawberry turnovers recipe really is so easy to make.
+Refer to the strawberry turnover recipe card for complete instructions.

-Make the strawberry filling.
-Cut up the strawberries into small pieces and then add them to a medium sauce pan.
+Make the fresh strawberry filling.
+Cut up the strawberries into small pieces and then add them to a small saucepan.
 Then add the sugar, water, cornstarch, and vanilla.
 Cook this strawberry mixture over medium heat for about 5-8 minutes.
-The strawberries will break down as they cook and you’ll want to use a fork to break them up a little, as well.
+The strawberries will break down as they cook and you'll want to use a fork or potato masher to break them up a little, as well.
 Set this mixture aside as you prepare the puff pastry.

 Prepare the puff pastry.
-Lay out the puff pastry on a lightly floured surface and lightly roll them out to flatten the creases.
+Lay out the puff pastry on a lightly floured surface and lightly roll them out with a rolling pin to flatten the creases.
 Use a pizza cutter or knife to cut each puff pastry into four squares.

 Fill the turnovers.
 Place about 2 tablespoons of the filling in the middle of each square.
-Dip your finger into a bowl of water and wet the edge of the puff pastry to make the edges easier to stick together.
+Dip your finger into a little water and wet the edge of the puff pastry to make the edges easier to stick together.

 Form into turnovers.
 Fold one corner over to the opposite corner to form a triangle and then use a fork to crimp/seal the edges.
-Lastly, brush each turnover with some egg white and then place on a parchment-lined baking sheet.
+Lastly, brush each turnover with some egg white with a pastry brush and then place on a parchment-lined baking sheet.

 Bake.
 These strawberry turnovers are baked in a 400 degree F oven for about 15 minutes, until they are golden brown and super flakey.

 Make the glaze.
 While the turnovers are baking, combine the powdered sugar, vanilla extract, and milk in a small bowl.
-Once the hand pies are baked, drizzle them with the glaze.
+Once the hand pies are baked, drizzle the tops of the turnovers with the glaze.
 Enjoy!

 Storage.
 Store any leftover strawberry turnovers in an airtight container at room temperature or the refrigerator for 3-4 days.